 Providing Expert Georgia Criminal Defense for Over Two Decades

 The FBI, DEA, ICE, IRS, ATF, Secret Service, and other federal agencies investigate federal crimes.
 The first appearance in court before a federal judge is the arraignment.
-Here, the court may set bail or the court may pick a later date to hear argument from both sides as to whether the defendant should be granted bond.
+Here, the court may set bail or may pick a later date to hear arguments from both sides as to whether the defendant should be granted bond.
 Other early hearings allow the defendant to argue legal technicalities and other motions before trial.

 Once contacted by federal law enforcement agents, it is important to remain silent.
-The right to remain silent always exists, but you do not have to be notified until AFTER the arrest.
+This Fifth Amendment protection always exists, but you do not have to be notified until after your arrest.
 A common law enforcement tactic is to talk to the suspect to obtain damaging statements before the arrest.
 This is legal and can be used against you in court.

 Agents often ask leading questions designed to make the suspect sound like they is admitting to a crime.
 If you believe you are a suspect in a federal criminal investigation, contact a federal criminal defense attorney immediately.
 Do not speak to a federal law enforcement officer without a lawyer.

 It is crucial to hire an attorney licensed in federal court for federal charges.
 Many attorneys not licensed in federal court help in the initial phases but are unable to continue the case once it reaches a certain point.
 This can mean a change in strategy as well as delays.
 At the Abt Law Firm, LLC, we have handled federal cases throughout many jurisdictions in the United States.